opendatasoft/codelibrary/content/widget-tricks/ods-color-gradient/index.md

 ---
-title: "ods-color-gradient & ods-legend"
+title: "ods-color-gradient + ods-map : a choropleth alternative"
 description: "This widget computes a gradient of colors based on a numerical aggregation.
 It's mainly used to color the shapes of a map for analytics purposes."
 tags: ["display", "aggregation", "geo"]
 resources:
 - src: '*/'
   title: 'Section #:counter'
 ---

-# ods-color-gradient + ods-map : a choropleth alternative

 This **map rendering technique** allows to display on a map colored shaped based on the aggregation of **a different dataset**.